No other discipline operates at the intersection of innovation and creativity as does fashion.

 Innovative and adaptive

 College students are finding ways to make fashion functional and accessible for all.
-In the fall of 2021, the innovative “Made to Model” program, put together by undergraduates from across disciplines at Washington University in St. Louis, produced, designed and created adaptive formal fashion for St. Louis-area kids who might otherwise be overlooked.
+In the fall of 2021, the innovative “Made to Model” program, put together by undergraduates from across disciplines at Washington University in St. Louis, began producing, designing and creating adaptive formal fashion for St. Louis-area kids with functional disabilities who might otherwise be overlooked.

 Sustainability in fashion